-If we truly understand this love, like that son, we’ll relate better with our father and no price, no distance, no height will be too much, far or high to pay and go for him.
+If we truly understand this love.
+Like that son, we’ll relate better to our father.
+No price, no distance, no height will be too much, far or high to pay and go for him.
 To hell with a boyfriend or pornography that wants to fully hinder us from enjoying and reciprocating His love.

 God loves you.
 He does.
 Before you were framed in your mother’s womb he has been watching over you,

 “What is the price of two sparrows—one copper coin?
 But not a single sparrow can fall to the ground without your Father knowing it.
 And the very hairs on your head are all numbered.
 So don’t be afraid; you are more valuable to God than a whole flock of sparrows.
 Matt 10.29-31“

 That was what Jesus said, God loves you that much and even beyond.

 WHAT IS GOING TO BE YOUR RESPONSE TO THAT LOVE?

 - Reciprocate it (by giving, sharing, forgiving…)